-Congressional leaders reached a deal on an emergency COVID-19 relief bill in December 2020, the "Consolidated Appropriations Act of 2021," that included \$25 billion in emergency rental assistance and an extension of the federal eviction moratorium issued by the Centers for Disease Control and Prevention (CDC) through January 31.
-President Biden further extended the federal eviction moratorium three additional times through March, June, and July.
+Congressional leaders reached a deal on an emergency COVID-19 relief bill in December 2020 that became the "Consolidated Appropriations Act of 2021."
+The bill included \$25 billion in emergency rental assistance and an extension of the federal eviction moratorium issued by the Centers for Disease Control and Prevention (CDC) through January 31.
+President Biden further extended the federal eviction moratorium three additional times through March, June, and July of 2021.

-The "Consolidated Appropriations Act"

-established a \$25 billion emergency rental assistance (ERA) program administered by the U.S. Department of the Treasury.
+The "Consolidated Appropriations Act" established a \$25 billion emergency rental assistance (ERA) program: https://bit.ly/4ivdjna administered by the U.S. Department of the Treasury.
 At least 90% of the funds must be used to provide financial assistance, including back and forward rent and utility payments, and other housing expenses.
 Assistance can be provided for up to 15 months.
 Funds must be used for households with incomes below 80% of area median income (AMI), and states and localities must prioritize households below 50% of AMI or those who are unemployed and have been unemployed for 90-days.